8 Incredible Health Benefits Of Raisins You Need To Know

 The condition of your blood pretty much dictates the health of all the organs in your body.
 This is because your blood is responsible for carrying oxygen to each and every cell.
-Deficiency of vitamin B and iron can affect your blood’s ability to transport oxygen to your cells and tissues causing anemia.
-Raisins contain both iron and vitamin B complex that help in the formation of new blood and are part of the recommended dietary supplement for anemia by the National Heart, Lung and Blood Institute.4 Another reason why raisins should be a part of your daily diet.
+Deficiency of the B vitamins and iron can affect your blood’s ability to transport oxygen to your cells and tissues, causing anemia.
+Raisins contain both iron and vitamin B complex that help in the formation of new blood.
+These tiny dry fruits are part of the recommended dietary supplement for anemia by the National Heart, Lung and Blood Institute.4 Another reason why raisins should be a part of your daily diet.

 In a bid to build strength, people focus on consuming more protein for muscle growth but forget that strong bones are just as important.
-Calcium is what makes your bones hard and you need to make sure your diet gives you enough of it.
-Raisins not only provide calcium but also contain the micro nutrient boron which helps in calcium absorption.
-Raisins have also been known to prevent calcium loss and bone demineralization in post menopausal women.6
+Calcium is what makes your bones hard, and you need to make sure your diet gives you enough of it.
+Raisins not only provide calcium but also contain the micronutrient boron which helps in calcium absorption.
+Raisins have also been known to prevent calcium loss and bone demineralization in post-menopausal women.7

-Along with your bones, raisins can also help you keep your teeth strong and healthy.
+Raisins can also help you keep your teeth strong and healthy.
 Raisins contain a phytochemical known as oleanolic acid which has antibacterial properties.
-Research has shown that oleanolic acid prevents the growth of common bacteria which cause cavities and tooth decay.7 So when you have raisins the next time, you might want to chew them slowly to get a good mouth cleanse.
+Research has shown that oleanolic acid prevents the growth of common bacteria which cause cavities and tooth decay.8 So when you have raisins the next time, you might want to chew them slowly to get a good mouth cleanse.

-Raisins are sweet but don’t write them off just yet if you’re on a diet.
+Raisins are sweet, but don’t write them off just yet if you’re on a diet.
 Raisins could help you lose or gain weight depending on your fitness goals.
 If you are trying to lose weight, the high fiber content in raisins can help you stay full for longer so you don’t feel hungry too soon.
-Just add them to your cereal/salad or snack on them between meals.
+Just add them to your cereal or salad or snack on them between meals.

 Like other dry fruits, raisins are also great to gain weight in a healthy way.
 Because they are high in fructose, glucose, and natural sugars, adding a good portion of raisins to your diet could help you gain weight too.